Leanderrr/project/REPORT.md

 ## Challenges

-When I was wondering if my idea was possible to implement I did think of a back-up project.
-I wanted to create a miniature solar system with the planets orbiting the sun (with orbit eccentricity perhaps?
-(I don't know about that)) -> click on planet: see moons of planet orbiting in new plot and athmosphere composition ->
-Click on moon: see moon athmosphere composition.
-Extra option: enable planets to scale (turn all planets into little dots and even the orbits of the moons are too small to see).

 It was difficult to understand what happens in the webAudioAPI or getUserMedia. everything on the internet seems to use one example.<br>

 To plot the FFT results with the correct frequency and note names on the axis, I had to calculate and think of all the axis properties and values myself.
 There were no examples for this.
 I'm happy with how it turned out.